 11. Starbucks

-Considering that many of its users may be navigating on mobile and may not be technically experienced, Starbucks’ choice to keep things simple and prioritize important information on the right-hand side of the page is a good one.
+Considering that many of its users are likely navigating on mobile and may not be technically experienced, Starbucks’ choice to keep things simple and prioritize important information is a good one.

-Note that while it has usefully grouped documents in the main section of the page, it also has a “Contact Us” option and popular questions positioned prominently on the right.
-There’s also a prominent search bar, which is the first thing the customer sees on mobile.
+Note that while it has usefully grouped documents in the main section of the page, there’s also a prominent search bar, which is the first thing the customer sees on mobile.
+There are even a few suggestions for common FAQs to help users navigate to answers more quickly.

 12. Broadcom